Introduction to grooming

 Check your clippers now and then to make sure it doesn't get too hot, or it might burn your dog's skin.
 If they do get hot, stop the session and let them cool down.

-Once you're done with the clipping, clean up the mess while you can or else its going to be a nightmare.
+Once you're done with the clipping, clean up the mess while you can or else it is going to be a nightmare.
 Don't forget to reward and praise your dog at the end of it!

 Dog Grooming Video: Shaving your dog's body